dinarly/Story/README.md

 Available both as interactive DINARLY e-learning (3d or comic book modes) and also in e-book formats.

-The initial courses will be focused on: Artificial Intelligence, Quantum Mechanics, Coding and Mathematics.
+The initial courses will be focused on: Artificial Intelligence, Quantum Mechanics, Coding, Mathematics and Blockchain.

 Join Abdallah and Tasnim – the friendly dragons – on their learning journey as they overcome many challenges.
 Abdallah will master these subjects and overcome his learning difficulties, whilst Tasnim will refine her existing knowledge.
-Both friendly dragons will become titans in the fields of Artificial Intelligence, Quantum Mechanics, Coding and Mathematics.
+Both friendly dragons will become titans in the fields of Artificial Intelligence, Quantum Mechanics, Coding, Mathematics and Blockchain.

 The plan is to have both interactive and pre-rendered visualisations — and also — videogames.
 These will be implemented using WebAssembly using the Godot and Bevy game engines.
 Additionally, Blender 3d will be used for pre-rendered visuals.